filecoin-project/lotus-docs/content/en/storage-providers/get-started/hardware-requirements.md

 | GPU | Nvidia GPU with at least 11GB VRAM |
 | Disk | 2 TB NVMe disk |

-Note that Lotus allows to configure and delegate sealing phases to [Lotus workers]({{< relref "../../storage-providers/seal-workers/seal-workers/" >}}), which in setups that is going to seal multiple sectors in parallel is normally needed.

 ## CPU